mandiayba/alvis-guidelines/alvis-module-integration.md

 In the following, we present in the following

-1. the elements and convention to create an Alvis module
+1. the elements and convention to create a module : this part presents meterials needed to implement a module into Alvis.
+The tasks implied here are done by Java developers.
-2. how the module is recognise and added to the AlvisNLP system
+2. how the module is recognise and added to the AlvisNLP system : this part, shows how a implemented module is recognized, compiled and integrated into the Alvis System.
+All required is by default present into the Alvis system for this step to be done automatically.
-3. how the module into the system is loaded and executed
+3. how the module into the system is loaded and executed : this part presents the module execution.
+It also concerns the interface acces for the module.

 Note that, in a